tumagonx/nwjs_docs_old/How to package and distribute your apps.md

 * [Nuwk!](http://codeb.it/nuwk/) Nuwk! makes it easy to create Mac Applications based on node-webkit, simplifying testing and building procedures.
 It takes care of creating the executable, attaching the app icon and configuring the plist file accordingly. (very alpha stage)
 * [generator-node-webkit](https://www.npmjs.org/package/generator-node-webkit) is a yeoman generator to develop node-webkit applications and create packages for mac, linux and win.
 * [lein-node-webkit-builder](https://github.com/wilkerlucio/lein-node-webkit-build) It's similar to `grunt-node-webkit-builder`, will download the binaries automatically and let you build on multi-platforms, but it runs as a [Leiningen](http://leiningen.org/) plugin, more suitable for people working with [ClojureScript](https://github.com/clojure/clojurescript).
+* [Web2Executable](https://github.com/jyapayne/Web2Executable) It's a full, cross-platform, opensource GUI packaging app that makes a single binary out of the web app, ready to use out of the box.
+It massively simplifies packaging apps and works with the Phaser game library.
+Works on Mac OSX, Linux and Windows using Pyside.
+It's in beta, so feedback and contributors are very welcome.

 ## Step 2b: Alternative way - Making an executable file out of a .nw file